eunomia-bpf/co-processor-demo/gpu_examples/dyn/cuda12_features_demo/6_nvjitlink_policy/README.md

 ## Overview

-Modern rewrite of the dyn_link demo using CUDA 12's nvJitLink API.
-This demonstrates clean runtime policy injection by linking user kernels with policy code at runtime.
+Modern rewrite of the dyn_link demo using CUDA 12's nvJitLink API with **device function pointers**.
+This demonstrates clean runtime policy injection by linking user kernels with policy code at runtime. **Works with any kernel and any number of arguments!**

 ## What This Demo Shows

+1. **Device Function Pointers** - Pass policy functions from host to kernel
-1. **Clean API** - Modern nvJitLink vs old cuLinkCreate
+2. **Clean API** - Modern nvJitLink vs old cuLinkCreate
-2. **PTX-based linking** - No CUBIN complexity
+3. **PTX-based linking** - No CUBIN complexity
-3. **Runtime policy injection** - Link user code + policy on-the-fly
+4. **Runtime policy injection** - Link user code + policy on-the-fly
+5. **Generic Pattern** - Works with ANY kernel with ANY arguments
-4. **Object-oriented framework** - Easy-to-use PolicyFramework class
+6. **Object-oriented framework** - Easy-to-use PolicyFramework class
-5. **Better optimization** - Cross-module optimization possible
+7. **Better optimization** - Cross-module optimization possible

 ## Comparison with Old dyn_link